dddiaz/dddiaz.com/content/post/ndam2021/index.md

 The Continuous Glucose Monitor which I mentioned as being one of the single greatest resources for my management is available to even fewer.
 Less that 10% percent of Diabetics are using a continuous glucose monitor to manage their diabetes.

-*I will leave it as an exercise for the reader to ask themselves what systems and incentives exist to allow the above injustice to persist.*
+*I will leave it as an exercise for the reader to ask themselves what systems and incentives exist to allow the above injustices to persist.*

 # Community 🙌
 There is some good news though.